TomJinW/PCL/doc/tutorials/content/adding_custom_ptype.rst

 * `PointWithRange` - float x, y, z (union with float point[4]), range;

-  Similar to `PointXYZI`, except `range` contains a measure of the distance from the acqusition viewpoint to the point in the world.
+  Similar to `PointXYZI`, except `range` containts a measure of the distance from the acqusition viewpoint to the point in the world.

 .. code-block:: cpp